 - Manage your rewards.
 Next, select your card’s rewards tab.
 You should see a list of your 3 percent category choices.
 Choose “Get Started” to change your category.

 - Choose your category.
-If this is the first time you’re changing your category, you’ll see that your 3 percent category is set to gas.
+If this is the first time you’re changing your category, you’ll see that your 3 percent category is set to gas and EV charging stations.
 If you already know which category you want to earn cash back in, select “Change Category” and choose from the list of options.
 If you want to learn more about your options before choosing a category, you can select “Category Details.”
 This will provide you with examples of qualifying merchants and purchases.
 Once you change your category, your choice will go into effect for all future purchases.

-You don’t have to change your 3 percent category.
-If you spend a lot of money at gas & EV charging stations each month, it may make sense for you to keep that as your 3 percent category.
-Or, if you spend a lot at online retailers — such as Amazon, Etsy or Target.com — you may choose to make your 3 percent category as online shopping.
+If you spend a lot of money at gas or EV charging stations each month, it may make sense for you to stick with the default as your 3 percent category.
+But, if you spend a lot at online retailers — such as Amazon, Etsy or Target.com — you may find it better to choose online shopping as your 3 percent category.
 If you don’t change your category, your 3 percent category will remain the same until you deliberately switch it.

-However, this flexible category can be helpful if you have a month or two with a lot of spending in one particular area.
+This flexible category is most helpful when you have a month or two with a lot of spending in one particular area.
 For example, if you’re completing a home renovation, you might want to temporarily switch your category to home improvement and furnishings to maximize your earnings.
-Some of the qualifying merchants for home improvement include Ace Hardware, IKEA, The Home Depot and Lowes.
+Some of the qualifying merchants for home improvement include Ace Hardware, IKEA, The Home Depot and Lowe’s.

 Plus, as outlined above, it’s quick and easy to change categories online or through the Bank of America app.
 Just keep in mind that you can only change categories once per calendar month, and you’ll only earn 3 percent cash back on up to $2,500 worth of purchases each quarter.
 After that, you’ll earn 1 percent back on purchases in your selected category until the next quarter.

-How to maximize Bank of America cash back categories
+How to maximize the Bank of America cash back category rewards

 There are a few things you can do to maximize your earnings with the Bank of America Cash Rewards card.
 These include:

 - Choosing the best 3 percent category for your lifestyle.
-You should choose the category that works best for you.
-It should be a category that you’ll have high spending in during a particular month or quarter.
+Choose the category that works best for you.
+It should be a category that you’ll have high spending in during that particular month or quarter.

 - Switching 3 percent categories when necessary.
-If you need to, switch categories up to once per month.
+If you need to, switch categories for a month.
 This can come in handy if you have a large expense coming up in a particular category.
-Once you’ve made that large purchase, be sure to switch your flexible category back to your preferred everyday category (such as dining) so that you still earn 3 percent cash back when you return to your regular spending.
+Once you’ve made that large purchase, be sure to switch your flexible category back to your preferred everyday category so that you still earn 3 percent cash back when you return to your regular spending.

 The bottom line